-He retired from the real estate business in the late 1920's and spent some time as Managing Director of the Geelong Aerated Waters Pty Ltd, helping to steer that business through the Depression.
-By the time the Second World War commenced he had become a Director of a number of local companies and at various times was the Chairman of the Geelong Gas Company, the Federal Woollen Mills, and the Regent Theatre, and was also an Alderman of the City of Geelong.
-In addition he had acquired a substantial interest with Mr Everest York Seymour in a New South Wales soft-goods retailer, Fosseys Pty Ltd. It was the Mr E Y Seymour's Trust which later funded the Seymour Centre, located beside the University of Sydney.
+Percy retired from the real estate business in the late 1920's and spent some time as Managing Director of the Geelong Aerated Waters Pty Ltd, helping to steer that business through the Great Depression.
+By the time the Second World War commenced he had become a director of a number of local companies and at various times was the Chairman of the Geelong Gas Company, the Federal Woollen Mills, and the Regent Theatre, and was also an Alderman of the City of Geelong.
+In addition he had acquired a substantial interest, together with Mr Everest York Seymour, in a New South Wales soft-goods retailer Fosseys Pty Ltd. It was the E Y Seymour Trust which, by a bequest in 1966, funded the Seymour Centre, located beside the University of Sydney.

-A sizeable portion of his wealth was vested in that trust when it was formed, but its funds were further increased when he died of a heart attack in 1954 and later when, following the death of Mr Seymour, the Fosseys group of companies were sold to a large department store chain.
-His son Mr John Russell Baxter, who was by then an aeronautical engineer, then became a co-trustee of the trust with Perpetual Trustee Company.
+A sizeable portion of his wealth was vested in that trust when it was formed, but its funds were further increased by bequest when he died in 1954, and also later when, following the death of Mr Seymour, the Fosseys group of companies were sold to a large Australian department store chain.
+His son Mr John Russell Baxter, who was by that stage an aeronautical engineer, then became a co-trustee of the trust with Perpetual Trustee Company.